RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 Run the following commands to set up your environment for this lab and start in the right directory:

-In the project explorer, right-click on `inventory` and then change a directory to inventory path on `Terminal`.
+In the project explorer, right-click on **inventory** and then change a directory to inventory path on Terminal.

 ![inventory_setup]({% image_path codeready-workspace-inventory-project.png %}){:width="500px"}